 With its mission to design for excellence, LEAD School’s school-in-a-box solution provides excellent curriculum via a simple technology-based delivery model for affordable schools (<$700/student in annual fees).
 From 11 active schools in March 2018, the company now works with over 500 schools, reaching over 200,000 students enrolled in these schools.
 Participating schools have shown English and Mathematics literacy levels of its students at beyond 85% of learning benchmarks, well surpassing the initial company targets.
 In Latin America, Grupo VI-DA addresses the literacy gap and challenges created by limited access to quality Spanish content.
 Its digital library has over 80,000 Spanish titles among its 325,000 digital books sourced from 3,500 publishers.
 Extending the effort to improve literacy and analytical skills, the company has developed an EdTech reading and assessment platform dedicated to improving K-12 education in classrooms.
 By ensuring close alignment with teachers and students Grupo VI-DA helps affordable schools remain up-to-date on syllabus, content and technology, and greatly improve student experience.

 Self-employment, even if driven by lack of job options, can be empowering for families when coupled with income-generating opportunities.
 Mvalu (2019) agents are beginning to demonstrate that employment need not be uni-dimensional.
 Trust relationships that exist in a social construct can be leveraged to distribute financial products and services within their communities.
 This multi-pronged approach leads to improvement in family income of agents, and access to capital for low income communities.
 Mvalu aims to build India’s largest distribution platform, leveraging underemployed individuals, such as home makers, students, shop owners and retired individuals in Tier II and Tier III cities, for delivery of products and services.
-These are / will be built on (i) a deep and wide channel of agents, (ii) a digital platform of tools to enable assisted sales and, (iii) technology to understand and influence customer behavior.
+These are / will be built on (i) a deep and wide channel of agents, (ii) a digital platform of tools to enable assisted sales and, (iii) technology to understand and influence customer behaviour.

 BEDU (2016) combines a proprietary tech-enabled platform and on-line curated content with an asset-light, off-line distribution model to provide affordable courses linked to skill enhancement, and consequently, career advancement.
 BEDU’s courses are designed to allow individuals to “level-up”, by providing access to the most relevant content to develop practical skills while accommodating existing life and job demands, at a fraction of the cost that a traditional university would charge.
 Students have reported a 20% to 30% improvement in family income on completing a BEDU course.
 Having already worked with over 1,700 students in Mexico, BEDU aims to leverage its technology platform to help thousands of students each year.

 To conclude, as we think of the future of work and incomes for low income communities, we believe that at Elevar, we need to think of the entire continuum of education, from the early years to how one must stay relevant in a fast changing world.
 After all, perceptions of value and affordability of education go hand-in-hand and are inextricably linked to jobs and incomes.
 An underlying thread that unites Elevar with our entrepreneurs operating in the education and employability sector is an empathetic connect with our target customer, an unshakeable faith in their ability to discern quality and value, and a shared goal of returning dignity to all jobs and activities.
-By focusing on this continuum with a human-centered approach, we think we can positively address a daunting social challenge – the widening skill gap that impacts not just those in the current workplace but those who will enter the workplace in the years to come.
+By focusing on this continuum with a human-centred approach, we think we can positively address a daunting social challenge – the widening skill gap that impacts not just those in the current workplace but those who will enter the workplace in the years to come.